nesl/GSRF/README.md

 **Key innovations:**
 1. Complex-valued 3D Gaussians with a hybrid Fourier–Legendre basis to model directional and phase-dependent radiance.
 2. Orthographic splatting for efficient ray–Gaussian intersection identification.
 3. A complex-valued ray tracing algorithm, executed on RF-customized CUDA kernels and grounded in wavefront propagation principles, to synthesize RF data in real time.

-Evaluated across various RF technologies, **GSRF** preserves high-fidelity RF data synthesis while achieving significant improvements in training efficiency, shorter training time, and reduced inference latency.

 ---